 We look forward to welcoming you and watching your total increase!

 For any queries please email email@example.com.

-Please note: only birds that have been seen (not heard) will be eligible for your list.
+Please note: birds both seen AND heard are eligible for your list.